GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 - Even spacing units (based on 8px) yield reliable spacing and centering
 - Typescale outputs consistently and predictably, regardless of typeface

+**IMAGE**
+Alt text: An illustration of three designers and developers using design tokens to communicate their intention.
+They move from themes to components to a finished website.

 ## Accessible Color System